athena-framework/website/docs/cookbook/object_constructors.md

 class DBObjectConstructor
   include Athena::Serializer::ObjectConstructorInterface

-  # Inject `ART::RequestStore` in order to have access to
+  # Inject `ATH::RequestStore` in order to have access to
   # the current request.
 Also inject `ASR::InstantiateObjectConstructor`
   # to act as our fallback constructor.
   def initialize(
-    @request_store : ART::RequestStore,
+    @request_store : ATH::RequestStore,
     @fallback_constructor : ASR::InstantiateObjectConstructor
   ); end